longpractice/linux_kernel_index/mm/s.md

 routine used in start_kernel().
 Contains architecture specific code that is responsible for boot-time initializations.
 Related to memory management is that it initialize the boot allocator.

+## setup_bootmem_allocator
+arch specific routine to setup bootmem allocator, no longer used by x86 though.
+In x86, it only does printing.

 ## setup_pageset
 used inside build_all_zonelists() to set up the boot pageset.
 ```c